Future Fighter Capability Project

 Parallel consultations with Canadian industry and other stakeholders

 Eligible suppliers are motivated to form partnerships with Canadian industry and post-secondary institutions in order to develop strong Value Propositions.
-Feedback on the Value Proposition approach was obtained through a Letter of Interest and engagement with industry.
+Feedback on the Value Proposition approach was obtained through a letter of interest and engagement with industry.

 April to May 2018 – ISED conducted regional forums across the country with the help of National Defence, Public Services and Procurement Canada and Canada’s regional development agencies.
 Representatives from more than 250 Canadian companies and 50 universities and research institutions participated.
-This regional forum presentation is accessible.
+This regional forum presentation is available.

 August 2019 – With support from the Canadian Association of Defence and Security Industries and the Aerospace Industries Association of Canada, an online information session was offered to provide a better understanding of the procurement process, timelines and the economic benefits approach, with a particular focus on priority areas where Canada will encourage investments.
-This economic benefits presentation is accessible.
+This economic benefits presentation is available.

 CF-18 fleet sustainment